 The air filter needs to be cleaned.
 Clean the filter screen If the dust in the air conditioner’s filter screen is preventing it from functioning effectively, clean it every two weeks.
 You can clean the filter using a vacuum cleaner or by washing it off with warm water and letting it dry.
 If the filter screen is damaged, replace it with a new one.

-Water compartment is full on the portable AC?
+Compartment is full of water on the portable AC?

 Drain the water in the AC when full.
 When the machine stops after the water is full, turn the machine’s power to OFF and unplug the power plug.
 To avoid spilling water in the body’s water pan at the bottom, carefully move the equipment.
 Remove the drainage cover and disconnect the water connection and the water will drain from the container.
 Once drained, plug the AC back into power, and turn it back on.
 Give the AC some time to turn back ON.